NovaForgeCtrl/LUMS/README.md

 CSRF tokens are generated per session and validated server-side.

-The LUMS agent API does not use browser sessions.
-Agent requests authenticate using bearer tokens instead.
+The LUMS Agent does not use browser sessions.

+Agent requests authenticate using individual bearer tokens.

 ---

-# Client Authentication
+# 🤖 Client Authentication

-Managed Linux clients authenticate to LUMS using individual client tokens.
+Managed Linux clients authenticate using individual client tokens.

-The client sends the token using:
+Requests use:

 ```text
 Authorization: Bearer <client-token>
 ```

-LUMS does not store the client token itself.
+LUMS does **not** store the original client token.

 Instead, the server stores a cryptographic hash of the token.